vladstudio/edna/src/note-help.md

 ## Rename a note

-- right-click for context menu, `Note / Rename current note`
+Right-click for context menu, `Note / Rename current note`

 Each note consists of multiple blocks.
 They are like sub-notes so that you can divide your scratchpad into logical parts.